 Consider using the raw_input() function for general input from users.

 string.atoi(x[, radix]).
-The radix parameter gives the base for the conversion and may be any integer in the range [2, 36].
+The radix parameter gives the base for the conversion and may be any integer in the range [2, 36], or zero.
+If radix is zero, the proper radix is guessed based on the contents of string; the interpretation is the same as for integer literals.
 If radix is specified and x is not a string, TypeError is raised.
 Otherwise, the argument may be a plain or long integer or a floating point number.
 Conversion of floating point numbers to integers is defined by the C semantics; normally the conversion truncates towards zero.2.9

 sequence[:].
 For instance,

 string.atol(x).
 The radix argument is interpreted in the same way as for int(), and may only be given when x is a string.
 Otherwise, the argument may be a plain or long integer or a floating point number, and a long integer with the same value is returned.
 Conversion of floating point numbers to integers is defined by the C semantics; see the description of int().

 Noneitems.
 If function is

 None, the identity function is assumed; if there are multiple list arguments, map() returns a list consisting of tuples containing the corresponding items from all lists (i.e. a kind of transpose operation).
 The list arguments may be any kind of sequence; the result is always a list.